-Old Copper Road Trail Professional Review and Guide
+Old Copper Road Trail Professional Guide

 "This nearly level day hike starts at the popular Ocoee Whitewater Center in the Cherokee National Forest.
 Trace a restored section of the Old Copper Road, once used to transport copper ore from Ducktown to a rail line in Cleveland.
 Today you walk alongside the rocky Ocoee River, passing open sunning rocks and beneath wooded flats, tracing the same route of those 17 decades distant.
 The path is level, well marked, and easy, making it fun for anyone.